 Motocross can trace its roots back to loosely organized off-road motorcycle races called Scrambles held in Great Britain back in the mid 1920’s.
 The bikes used in those original races were heavy and rigid street machines merely modified slightly for off-road riding, and the events initially drew sparse attention.
 The sport has obviously evolved dramatically since those early days and now has a wide fanbase of people looking to immerse their lives in the sport; people like this may enjoy motocross bedding like that found on this site – Visionbedding.com.
 Over the years, technological advances have made the bikes lighter and faster.
 Today’s rides have been built specifically for maneuvering over rugged terrain and contain sophisticated suspensions capable of handling intense dirt track racing.
 This is why there has been a rising interest in bad credit bike finance from Superbike Loans.
 This gives many more people the opportunity to compete.
 The sport has also grown in popularity producing many dirt bike enthusiasts and hard core fans.
+Most of these fans have their own dirt bikes or take part in the sport in some form, they often travel around the country using motorcycle shippers similar to Cars Relo to get their bikes to any competitions or sporting events.
 Some though, including many devoted fans, believe that motocross racing has stagnated in its development and needs to modernize the off-road motorcycle racing experience in order to stay competitive in today’s action sports arena.